HerrMotz/bachelor-thesis/publication/main.typ

 === Blank nodes
 RDF specifies *blank nodes*, which do not have an IRI nor a literal assigned to them.
 The specification @W3C_RDF_1.1_Reference and the current version of its successor @W3C_RDF_1.2_Proposal do not comment on the structure of a blank node: "Otherwise, the set of possible blank nodes is arbitrary." @W3C_RDF_1.1_Reference.
 It only specifies, that *the set of blank nodes is disjunct from all literals and IRIs*.
-In most common RDF formats, a blank node can be locally referenced using a *local name*.
+In most common RDF formats, a blank node can be locally referenced using a *local name* and a special "empty" IRI-prefix often denoted by an underscore character.

 #figure(caption: [*Turtle syntax*#footnote[https://www.w3.org/TR/turtle/] example showing the use of a *blank node* $bold(b)$.
 Usually, a blank node is indicated by a _special prefix_, followed by a *local name*.
 In the case of Turtle, the underline character, followed by a local name, which can essentially be alphanumerical (see @def:prefixes_and_bases for more on prefixes).
 Example taken from @Dengel2012_Semantic_Technologies.],
 ```TURTLE